ankitha-006/project1/README.md

 # project1
-This is A demo for git and github class.
+This is a Demo for git and github class.